Kubeflow makes more sense when you understand this. Moving Data Science to Kubeflow in four steps

 3. Create a shell script that runs a sequence of docker components:

 ... this can include training multiple models for the same input by adding multiple training components to your Kubeflow pipeline.
-These pipelines can grow fast and deployed daily thousand times, you want to be confident about their building blocks.
-As we have just seen, Kubeflow components are essentially docker image components.
-This leads to the next phase:
+Kubeflow components are docker image containers that run on Kubernetes cluster.

 6. Create validation components.

-... develop Data validation and Model validation components to accompany all the ML experiments.
+... develop Data validation and Model validation components to accompany the experiments.
 Take advantage of the Kubeflow experiment tracking!
-Below are two examples of Kubeflow pipelines:
+Below are two snapshots of possible Kubeflow pipelines: